 - 1. Providing sufficient funding to cover Lake Patrols from May 15th to September 15th, enforcing no-wake zones, no-wake periods and reducing response time to emergencies.
 Patrols should be on each of the four lakes during weekends and holidays. - 2.
+Dane County has an adopted ordinance requiring floatation on ATV, UTV and Snowmobile use on the ice for the Madison area lakes.
+Opportunities for floatation inspection are limited.
+LWC recommends increasing inspection opportunities to help insure safe use of our lakes in winter. - 3.
 Participating in the Law Enforcement Aids to Municipalities program under NR 50.13 where applicable.